Free School Scavenger Hunt

 By joining you will not only have access to the resources, but you will also be the first to hear about my latest activity ideas and promotions.

-When you subscribe you will receive a confirmation email.
+Shortly after you subscribe you will receive a confirmation email.
 Once you confirm you will get an email with a link to the Resource Library.
-In the library, you will find all of the free school scavenger hunt printable cards.
+In the library, you will find all of the free school scavenger hunt printable cards and all of the other free resources – over 100 available.

 More Scavenger Hunt Clues and Activities